lucasheriques/brain/Career/How To Write Better Code Faster As A Software Engineer.md

 - Bad code quality is the trademark of a bad software engineer
 - You can always throw more hours to increase code quantity, but the same cannot be said for quality
 - Apply 80/20 rule for quality

+## Code Velocity
+- Pick 1 tech stack and stick with it
+-